vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 topic of dharmaśāstra, it is unusual to find parallel rulings for women at any length.

-This rare attempt to map out a woman's day in detail (strīnām ähnikam) therefore deserves careful consideration.
+This rare attempt to map out a woman's day in detail (strīnām āhnikam) therefore deserves careful consideration.
 For everything the good Hindu wife should do-from the moment she wakes in the morning to the moment she sleeps at night—is discussed from the point of view of the 'sacred norms' of religious law (dharmaśāstra).
 Some of the rulings are identical to the equivalent rulings applied to men; some are the same in principle but different in detail; others relate to the husband's obligations and thus to the wife's corresponding duty to assist him in fulfilling them; still others, largely those concerned with housework, are peculiar to women.
 A close analysis of both the explicit beliefs expressed and the implicit understandings involved is rewarding.

 The mode of presentation in this section is identical to that in section I: a precise English translation; the complete Sanskrit text given as notes; and a detailed discussion of each point raised.
 In particular, each ruling is discussed in the specific context of dharmaśāstra, as far as possible allowing the discipline to speak for itself.
 For ease of assimilation, this large body of rules has been further subdivided into four: those pertaining to the period before dawn (section IIA, pp. 51-101); those pertaining to the rituals at dawn (section IIB, pp. 102-55); those relating to the daytime (section IIC, pp. 156-233); and those associated with the evening (section IID, pp. 234–45).